 - If A&P, appropriate A&P Contract (E&G funded contract, Soft-Money funded contract, or both if applicable)

-- Copy of Social Security card and notarized Loyalty Oath, if not already uploaded by candidate
+- For Original Onboarding invitations only: Copy of signed Social Security card, notarized Loyalty Oath, and Foreign Government Talent Recruitment Program Form, if not already uploaded by candidate.

 - Copy of licensure/certificate(s) and verification, if applicable